Getting Started

 Step 6: Add Time-Based Detection Detect the absence of change over time — a powerful capability for monitoring and alerting 5 min

-Step 1: Set Up Your Environment
+Step 1 of 6: Set Up Your Environment

 Choose your preferred environment for working through the Getting Started tutorial.
 Each approach gets you to the same starting point with Drasi Server installed and ready to work through the tutorial.